andlovx/node-pfnc/README.md

 ## Result

-The result is an array of objects, where each object contains at least the `origin`, `port`, `pid` and `path`.
+The result is an array of objects, where each object contains `origin`, `port`, `pid` and `path`.
 This node extension uses platform API calls to resolve the absolute path from the PID associated with the network connection.

 ### Example